 What does SEO have to do with responsive themes? that’s a question I often hear.
 In today’s technological era, smartphones, be it Android phones, Android tablets, iPhones, and iPads are very widely used.
 In mid-2014, Google reported that as many as 54.5% of Google search engines were conducted via mobile devices.

 Now Google has a mobile Googlebot which will rank all websites in mobile search engine searches.
 So in essence, the search dynamics of desktop vs mobile search engines will be different.
-The difference is that on mobile search engines, it pays close attention to responsive design or mobile-friendly design of a website so that for websites or blogs that don’t have a responsive theme, it will be difficult to recommend on mobile searches on Google which results in unresponsive websites that will lose mobile traffic.
+The difference is that mobile search engines pay close attention to responsive design or mobile-friendly design of a website so that for websites or blogs that don’t have a responsive theme, it will be difficult to recommend on mobile searches on Google which results in unresponsive websites that will lose mobile traffic.